Undrcver/EmploymentTracker/README.md

 3. [Video Demo](#video-demo)

 ## Description
 This is an application that uses Node.js.
-It fully allowsthe user to track new and existing employee's working at a company using a MySQL database.
+It fully allows the user to track new and existing employee's working at a company using a MySQL database.
 They are able to add new or edit exisiting departments, roles and salaries.

 ![Visual](Capture.PNG)